\"Writing.Com

 Thank you. *Smile*

-From redthai : Jace, I would really love to get some reviews.
+From redthai Author Icon: Jace, I would really love to get some reviews.
 These days when I sit down to write anything it almost always is a poem.
 I am kinda shy In showing anyone my poems, but would love to have someone just to give me the heads up as to if I am writing crap

 There are several ways to get reviews.
-One is to promote your work on the "The Shameless "Plug" Page.
+One is to promote your work on the "The Shameless "Plug" PageOpen in new Window..
 Another is to get involved with a group with similar views and writing styles as yours.
 Remember, giving reviews to others is the best way to get reviews, and learning how to accept what may be critical comments from others is key to being able to improve your writing.
 Best of luck to you.

 *Bullet* *Bullet* *Bullet* Don't Be Shy!
 Write Into This Newsletter! *Bullet* *Bullet* *Bullet*